 On the opening day of the 113th Congress, I once again introduced two balanced budget amendments to the Constitution as a long term solution to this problem.
 It will take real institutional reforms, such as a balanced budget amendment, to ensure that Washington’s insatiable appetite for spending is brought under control.
 When I introduced these bills two years ago, the national debt had topped an unprecedented $14 trillion.
 Today, the national debt has soared well past a staggering $16 trillion.
 This rapid increase in debt and four consecutive trillion dollar plus budget deficits are clear signs that Washington has a serious spending problem.

 The House Budget (H. Con.
 Res.
-25), the Path to Prosperity, passed with my support on March 21, 2013.
+96), the Path to Prosperity, passed with my support on April 10, 2014.
 H. Con.
-Res 25 would set federal budget policies for Fiscal Year 2014 and balance the budget in 10 years.
-For more information about the Path to Prosperity, please click here.
+Res 96 would set federal budget policies for Fiscal Year 2015 and balance the budget in 10 years.